spangen87/rikard-spangmyr/README.md

 ## Bugs
 ### Solved
 - Found a bug that made ul in nav not completely in the center on smaller screens.
 I used dev tools to found that there was a padding to the left of the ul that made the distortion.
 Solved the problem by just adding padding 0 to the ul.
+- When doing the validation i realized i had put the script for [Font Awesome](https://fontawesome.com/) below the body.
+The issued was fixed by moving it inside the body at the bottom instead.
+- In the validating of the CSS file I found out that I had forgot to add size for the font at one place.
+The fix was simply to add the size in correct format.

 ## Deployment